wgoldie/syllog/README.md

 # Syllog

 An interface and library for visual probabilistic programming.
-Currently being converted from an early prototype to beta architecture.
 Syllog targets the following workflow:

 1. Author model in visual PGM environment